-We believe our cash as at July 31, 2019, in combination with the cash we expect to receive over the next year pursuant to the license agreement with Newsoara BioPharma Co., Ltd., is not sufficient to fund our contractual commitments and is not sufficient to fund our planned business operations for the next year.
-We intend to raise additional capital, and any equity financing transaction would result in our existing common stockholders experiencing immediate dilution.
+We believe our cash as at January 31, 2020 is not sufficient to fund our contractual commitments and is not sufficient to fund our planned business operations for the next year.
+We need to raise additional capital and need to raise a portion of the additional capital prior to our fiscal year end, April 30, 2020.
+Any equity financing transaction would result in our existing common stockholders experiencing immediate dilution.
 Any financing transaction may also contain unfavorable terms.
 If we raise additional funds, we may be required to relinquish rights to our products, or to grant licenses on terms that are not favorable to us.